Need Help?

 Theory is fundamental to all music education.
 It is designed to teach students to recognize note values, key and time signatures, sight reading, as well as ear training.
 What you learn in the theory class will be reinforced in your group lesson as well as your ensemble class, and it will hasten your progress.

 Some instruments do not lend themselves to the orchestra ensemble: piano, guitar, and voice.
 Students can enroll in choir to get the ensemble experience, and apply what is learned in theory to the choral experience.
+As our three-class package is designed to reinforce each other, singing in choir will help you develop your ear-training skills; thus, enable you to become a better musician.

-Yes, we have many ensembles: Beginning, Intermediate and Advanced Orchestras, two string ensembles, two choirs, and Jazz Improv Lab.
-Youth Symphony West is our highest level orchestra, with a rehearsal from noon to 2:00 pm.
+Yes; we have many ensembles: Beginning, Intermediate and Advanced Orchestras, two string ensembles, two choirs, and Jazz Improv Lab.
+Students wishing to participate in more than one ensemble can add an esemble for $10 per quarter.

 The student is allowed to take a class as many times as needed until they master the concepts.
-Repetition and drilling are the key to success in music.
+Repetition and drilling are the keys to success in music.
 If you feel that you are not progressing after taking the class once, we encourage you to repeat the class again until you get it.
 Speak to one of our staff or teachers to discuss your concerns.

 We accept students from 6- to 20-years-old for instrument lessons.
 Anyone can learn an instrument at any time as long as you consistently practice 30 minutes each day and have access to an instrument.